 About Us

-PET Zambia has one goal in mind: To produce high-quality, low-cost carts to distribute to Africans who can’t walk.
+Mobility International Mission has one goal in mind: To produce high-quality, low-cost carts to distribute to Africans who can’t walk.
 The hand-pedal powered personal transports can traverse Africa’s rugged terrain, helping those with leg disabilities maintain their dignity and regain their mobility.

-What’s in a PET?
+What’s in a Mobility Cart?

 We begin by building the frames with steel from a local supplier.
 The steel company sells us the angle, tubing, and round bars for axles at cost because they, too, want to be part of our mission.